MTrajK/coding-problems/README.md

 ## Solutions

+Algorithms and data structures are not language-specific (it's true that some languages are faster, and some are easier to use), but if you are good with the logic and pseudocode, any language would be good.\
+So I've decided to use [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) because I think it's very close to pseudocode and it's easily readable (so it'll be easy for someone from another environment to implement the same solutions).\
-All solutions are written in [Python](https://www.python.org/) (more precisely, [Python 3](https://docs.python.org/3)), using the [Built-in Functions](https://docs.python.org/3/library/functions.html) (print, len, range, sorted, sum, min, max, etc...) and a few modules from the [Python Standard Library](https://docs.python.org/3/library/) like:
+As I said previously, all solutions are written in [Python](https://www.python.org/) (more precisely, [Python 3](https://docs.python.org/3)), using the [Built-in Functions](https://docs.python.org/3/library/functions.html) (print, len, range, sorted, sum, min, max, etc...) and a few modules from the [Python Standard Library](https://docs.python.org/3/library/) like:
 - [math](https://docs.python.org/3/library/math.html) (used for constants like math.pi, math.inf and functions like math.ceil, math.floor, math.gcd, math.log, math.pow, math.sqrt, etc)
 - [collections](https://docs.python.org/3/library/collections.html) (used for [collections.deque](https://docs.python.org/3/library/collections.html#collections.deque) when there is a need for [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) or [Queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) data structures)
 - [heapq](https://docs.python.org/3/library/heapq.html) (used when there is a need for [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) data structure).